Saving The Earth, One Septic Tank At A Time

 Agricultural farmlands have taken over vast swathes of forested areas around the world.

-Pesticides and other chemicals used in the farming process have reduced fertility levels of soil while also polluting water bodies with chemical run-off.
+Pesticides and other chemicals used in the farming process have reduced soil fertility levels while also polluting water bodies with chemical runoff.

 Monocultures and GMO foods have taken over native plants and foods, further affecting ecosystems everywhere.

-The use of fossil fuels and energy-intensive, consumptive lifestyles have worsened the impact of climate change, affecting plant and animal life all over the world.
+The use of fossil fuels and energy-intensive, consumptive lifestyles has exacerbated the impact of climate change, affecting plant and animal life worldwide.

 We have less than 12 years left to minimise the threat climate change can cause to continued life on Earth.

-Habitat destruction needs large-scale, coordinated action at all levels – individual and collective – to ensure we can co-exist with nature.
+Habitat destruction requires large-scale, coordinated action at all levels—individual and collective—to ensure we can coexist with nature.

-We need to engage with civic bodies and governments to ensure regulations serve Earth first and that they are enforced.
+We need to engage with civic bodies and governments to ensure that regulations prioritize the Earth and are effectively enforced.

 Septic tank?
 What does my septic tank have to do with habitat loss around the world?

 Plenty.
-For starters, an improperly maintained septic tank – especially when it is subjected to chemicals – will not be able to degrade waste as quickly or effectively.
+For starters, an improperly maintained septic tank, especially when subjected to chemicals, will not be able to degrade waste as quickly or effectively.

-This leads to accumulation of scum and waste, resulting in foul odours.
+This leads to the accumulation of scum and waste, resulting in foul odours.

-If your septic tank isn’t working the way it should, it causes a gradual build-up of sludge, which will eventually leach out into the surrounding soil.
+If your septic tank isn’t working properly, it causes a gradual build-up of sludge, which will eventually leach into the surrounding soil.

-Over time, this waste will also find its way into groundwater, further harming the habitat.
+Over time, this waste will also seep into groundwater, further harming the habitat.

 Apart from the foul odour and the aesthetic blight that untreated sewage is, it is also a carrier of many illnesses that can even prove fatal.

-Keeping your septic tank safe and healthy is vital in ensuring you keep your immediate environment safe and healthy, too.
+Keeping your septic tank safe and healthy is crucial in maintaining a safe and healthy environment around you.

-Bioclean Septic can give your septic tank the TLC it needs to ensure it can keep performing its job at peak levels always.
+Bioclean Septic can give your septic tank the TLC it needs to ensure it continues to perform its job at peak levels consistently.

 Bioclean Septic helps maintain the balance of microbes within your septic tank.